jcbird/AS4whitepaper/README.md

 # AS4whitepaper
-White Paper for After SDSS-IV
+White paper for After SDSS-IV.

+## Authors
+- Jonathan Bird (Vandy)
+- More?
+Hopefully, otherwise this probably won't be finished :)

+## License
+Copyright 2015 the authors.  **All rights reserved**.